myvivarium/MyVivarium/README.md

 - `demo-credentials.php`: Displays the demo admin credentials on the login page.
 - `demo-disclaimer.php`: Displays the demo disclaimer on the login page.
 - `maintenance.php`: Adds maintenance records for cages with optional comments.
+- `get_reminder.php`: Retrieves scheduled reminders from the database, likely for notifications.
+- `manage_reminder.php`: Manages reminders within the application, allowing users to add, edit, or delete reminders.
+- `process_reminders.php`: Processes and sends scheduled reminders, possibly running as a cron job.

 ## Demo Website